ENE425-Group1/emissions-calculator-group1/README.md

 The IEA is a valid source on this issue due to some arguments.
 The research is similiar to several other sources on the issue, such as this research (*URL*) and this research (*URL*).
 On the other hand, there are also other findings with different results, such as the method used by "some statistic group" (*URL*), which gives lower emission factors.
 The majority of research, however, supports the described research.

+## Design changes

+Given the purpose of our webpage, a sustainable web design which aims to minimize our environmental impact seems quite appropriate.
+As a general rule of thumb, a minimalistic design approach is sought after, while not comprimising user experience.
+Our proposals for web design changes, as well as sources with general guidelines on sustainable web design, can be found in our shared design document.
+Everyone is encouraged to share design ideas and pictures in the document, which can be found here: https://docs.google.com/document/d/15Gy1Lkh3RP-vnlTLJ4eCP6kqifS_cOSXQxEBNxlattw/edit?usp=sharing.

+Here is an examplatory "mockup" of a possible web design for our emission app:

 ## Weekly progress